warthog9/tenstorrent.github.io/core/systems/quietbox/specifications.md

 ## Lighting Control

 The TT-QuietBox uses a Bitspower RF Remote Controller Hub to control the lighting and the remote is included with the system.
 For details on how to operate it, please review the Bitspower documentation [here](BPTA-RFCHUB_IG_V3.pdf).

+## Software Setup

+Instructions on how to set up software on TT-QuietBox are available [here](../../../syseng/softwaresetup.html).